markqvist/Reticulum/docs/source/understanding.rst

 of public keys.

-Note that public key information can be shared and verified in many other ways than using the built-in methodology, and that it is therefore not required to use the announce/request functionality.
+Note that public key information can be shared and verified in many other ways than using the built-in *announce* functionality, and that it is therefore not required to use the announce/request functionality to obtain public keys.
 It is by far the easiest though, and should definitely be used if there is not a good reason for doing it differently.

 .. _understanding-keyannouncements: